The BT Home Essentials packages offer customers on low incomes an affordable broadband and/or home phone plan.

 Availability for Vodafone's tariff should be most of the UK, while Virgin Media Essential Broadband is only available on the Virgin Media network.

-Sky's social broadband tariff is only available to their existing customers, while Sky-owned NOW Broadband offer a social tariff to new customers, but the deal is more expensive in comparison to BT Home Essentials Fibre Essential.
+Sky's social broadband tariff is only available to their existing customers, while Sky-owned NOW Broadband offer a social tariff to new customers, but the deal isn't any cheaper than the BT Home Essentials Fibre Essential plan.

-Overall, BT Home Essentials offers good value for money compared to other social tariffs, especially when you consider it includes a home phone line and inclusive calls.
+Overall, BT Home Essentials offers good value for money compared to other social tariffs, especially when you consider customers can access a home phone line and inclusive calls.

 Alternatives